UVADS/git-basics/docs/github-actions.md

 > [**Learn More about GitHub Actions**](https://github.com/features/actions)

+## Use Cases for Data Science

+Data Scientists tend to build reusable scripts and components to be assembled in various pipelines.
+Such pipelines might ingest and clean data, or

+Think of Actions as a programmable process to check for accuracy or errors, to build or stage software, to launch pipelines, etc. Actions may contain if/then logic, multiple simultaneous processes, they may reach out to external data sources, other git repositories, or APIs.

+We suggest adopting Actions first with simple use cases and then building toward longer and more complex workflows.

 ## Credentials & Secrets

 GitHub Actions often require credentials in order to do some of their work.
 Consider, for example, a container that is built by an Action that needs to be pushed to Docker Hub.
 This push requires credentials in order to authenticate to Docker Hub.